 New Orleans Home Buying Step #7: The Appraisal

 We will order the appraisal if you decide to move forward with purchasing this home after repair negotiations.

 New Orleans Home Buying step #8: The Re-Inspection

 If the seller has done repairs on the home, we must ALWAYS do a re-inspection.
-The reason for this is that many home sellers do not complete the repairs.
+This is because many home sellers do not complete the repairs.
 Maybe they forgot.
 Maybe their contractor told them the work was done.
 It doesn’t matter the reason; it’s our job to ensure the repairs done are adequate.

-Once you purchase the home, you cannot ask the seller to make any repairs – even if it was something they agreed to!
+Once you purchase the home, you cannot ask the seller to make any repairs, even if they agreed to!
 You’re buying this house, “as-is.”